-M.M.- Concentrations in Performance and Music Education, Digital Audio Recording, International Student Music Performance, Music Performance, Music Technology, and Piano Pedagogy., Digital Audio Recording, International Student Music Performance, Music Performance, Music Technology, and Piano Pedagogy.
+M.M.- Concentrations in Music Performance and Music Education, International Student Music Performance, International Student Music Performance

 Graduate education in music at Emporia State University is based upon a tradition that nurtures scholarship, promotes performance, and encourages creativity.
 Graduate programs in music seek to address the professional and practical needs of post-baccalaureate students and prepare them for active careers and post-graduate study in music.
 Emporia State University offers the Master of Music with a Concentration in Music Education or a Concentration in Music Performance.